SOUTHWEST FLYING CLUB

 ARTICLE VIII.
 TREASURER

 1. The Treasurer shall execute in the name of the Club all checks for the expenditures authorized by the Board of Directors.
-He shall receive and deposit all Club funds in the bank selected by the Board of Directors, which funds shall be paid out only by check as herein before provided.
+He shall receive and deposit all Club funds in the bank selected by the Board of Directors, which funds shall be paid out only by check or transfer of funds by wire or electronic means as herein before provided.
 He shall also account for all receipts and disbursements, and balance on hand.

 2. The Treasurer shall also perform such duties connected with the operation of the Club as he may undertake at the suggestion of the President.